Napoli sack Ancelotti after sealing qualification for Champions League knockout phase | Goal.com

 Ancelotti was in charge on Tuesday as his side defeated Genk 4-0, sealing a second-place spot in Group E behind Liverpool.

-It was the first time that the Partenopei have reached that stage of the competition since 2016-17, but it was not enough to save Ancelotti's job with his side slumping in recent weeks.
+It was the first time that the Partenopei have reached the last 16 of the Champions League since 2016-17, but it was not enough to save Ancelotti's job with his side slumping in recent weeks.

 Prior to Tuesday's game Napoli had gone nine games without a win in all competitions, a run that had seen them drop down to seventh in the Serie A table, 17 points behind table-topping Inter.